Staré Město (Uherské Hradiště District)

-Staré Město (/cs/; in 1950–1996 Staré Město u Uherského Hradiště) is a town in Uherské Hradiště District in the Zlín Region of the Czech Republic.
-It has about 6,600 inhabitants.
+Staré Město (/cs/; in 1950–1996 Staré Město u Uherského Hradiště; Altstadt) is a town in Uherské Hradiště District in the Zlín Region of the Czech Republic.
+It has about 6,700 inhabitants.
+It lies on the right bank of the Morava River and creates a conurbation with Uherské Hradiště.

+The area of Staré Město was inhabited already in the 9th century, during the era of the Great Moravian Empire.
+Today there is the Great Moravia Monument, which presents the history of the empire and life in it.

 Etymology

-The name means literally 'old town' in Czech.
+The name literally means 'old town' in Czech.

 Geography

 Staré Město is located about 22 km southwest of Zlín and creates a conurbation with Uherské Hradiště.
 It lies mostly in a flat agricultural landscape of the Lower Morava Valley, but a small western part of the municipal territory also extends into the Kyjov Hills.
 Staré Město is situated on the right bank of the Morava River, which forms the town's border with Uherské Hradiště.
 The Baťa Canal flows through the eastern part of the town.

 History

 In the 9th century, the area of Staré Město was part of Velingrad, one of two capital cities of the Great Moravian Empire.
 After the fall of Great Moravia, Velingrad lost its importance and became a village with two churches.
 The first written mention of Velingrad is from 1141.
 In 1205, the Cistercian monks founded nearby a monastery and named it Velehrad.
 The market village of Velingrad became their property.
 The Great Moravian rotunda was rebuilt to the parish Church of Saint Michael the Archangel in 1250.
 In 1321, Velingrad was renamed Staré Město.

 In 1841, the railway was built.
 From 1971 to 1990, Staré Město was part of Uherské Hradiště.
 From 1990, it has been a separate municipality.
 Staré Město was hit by the 1997 Central European flood.
 In the same year, the municipality was promoted to a town.